Robert Hughes (critic): As a journalist and historian

 Hughes and Harold Hayes were recruited in 1978 to anchor the new ABC News (US) newsmagazine 20/20.
-His only broadcast, on 6 June 1978, proved so controversial that, less than a week later, ABC News president Roone Arledge terminated the contracts of both men, replacing them with veteran TV host Hugh Downs.
+Their only broadcast, on 6 June 1978, proved so controversial that, less than a week later, ABC News president Roone Arledge terminated the contracts of both men, replacing them with veteran TV host Hugh Downs.

 Hughes's book The Fatal Shore followed in 1987.
 A study of the British penal colonies and early European settlement of Australia, it became an international best-seller.
 During the late 1990s, Hughes was a prominent supporter of the Australian Republican Movement.
 Australia: Beyond the Fatal Shore (2000) was a series musing on modern Australia and Hughes's relationship with it.
 During production, Hughes was involved in a near-fatal road accident.

 Personal life

 Hughes met his first wife, Danne Emerson, in London in 1967.
 Together they became involved in the counterculture of the 1960s, exploring drug use and sexual freedom.
 They divorced in 1981; she died of a brain tumour in 2003.
 Their son, Danton, Hughes's only child, was named after the French revolutionary Georges Danton.
 Danton Hughes, a sculptor, committed suicide in April 2001; he was found by his partner, fashion designer Jenny Kee, with whom he had been in a long-term relationship.
 Robert Hughes later wrote: "I miss Danton and always will, although we had been miserably estranged for years and the pain of his loss has been somewhat blunted by the passage of time".

-Hughes was married to his second wife, Victoria Whistler, from 1981 until a divorce in 1996.
+Hughes was married to his second wife, Victoria Whistler, from 1981 until their divorce in 1996.

 In 1999, Hughes was involved in a near-fatal car accident south of Broome, Western Australia.
 He was returning from a fishing trip and driving on the wrong side of the road when he collided head on with another car carrying three occupants.
 He was trapped in the car for three hours before being airlifted to Perth in critical condition.
 Hughes was in a coma for five weeks after the crash.
 In a 2000 court hearing, Hughes's defence barrister alleged that the occupants of the other car had been transporting illicit drugs at the time of the accident and were at fault.
 In 2003 Hughes pleaded guilty to dangerous driving causing bodily harm and was fined A$2,500.
 Hughes recounts the story of the accident and his recovery in the first chapter of his 2006 memoir Things I Didn't Know.

 In 2001, Hughes wed his third wife, the American artist and art director Doris Downes.
 "Apart from being a talented painter, she saved my life, my emotional stability, such as it is", he said.